oliverklee/ext-realty/Documentation/Tutorial/FeEditing/Index.rst

 #.
 Create a FE page for the My objects list.
 Choose for which user groups
    this page should be accessible.

+# The front-end editor uses PrototypeJS.
+  If you are using jQuery on your site, you will either need to disable it on the pages with the plugin or use jQuery in no-conflict mode.

 #.
 Create a new content element: Plugins > Realty Manager.

 #.
 In the content element, set “What should be displayed” to “My